postwait/esoteric-curio/content/writes/折伏---as-it-relates-to-coding.md

+---
-title: 折伏 - as it relates to coding
+title: "折伏 - as it relates to coding"
 date: 2014-02-08 18:43:13
+type: post
+categories:
+- Advice
 tags:
-- Advice
+- programming
 ---
 Open plan offices are bad.
 Breaking my concentration is wasteful.
 You hired me to code, so don't interrupt me.
 I keep reading statements like this and feel compelled to supply a counterpoint.
 It isn't that these are lies, it is that the are immature perspectives on a complex set of circumstances that clearly only represent a certain type of coder.
 In fact, I'll claim that "coder" is either junior or selfish or both: immature.
 While I procede to wax on the subject, keep in mind that this is another perspective.
 This perspective is, of course, the right perspective...